Updated January 12, 2022

 I’m not here to say it’s going to be easy all of a sudden from here on out.
 I’m here to say you have the power, the strength, the gifts, and dare I say, the codes within your DNA, to be part of this transformation of humanity on Mother Earth.

-Still reading?
-Go listen to the song!
+WATCH THE MUSIC VIDEO: Go listen to the song!
 Dance it out!
 Sit and breathe it in and out of your belly.
 Sing along!
 The lyrics are right here along with where you can get it on all the platforms.
+Go find out why it’s the Number One Most Played Song on #MusicistheMedicine.

 “Together We Can Stand Up is a powerful song of hope and just the medicine we need right now.
 The lyrics are a beautiful reminder that we can create a future of love and unity together.
 Chi-miigwetch for this medicine song!”